The Ultimate Guide to the Best Eco-friendly Beach Towels for Summer

 So if this is the towel you decide to go for just make sure and wash responsibly in a Guppyfriend Bag or with a Cora Ball, something that can help capture the microplastics.

-If you need a new beach towel (first eco-friendly prize is using what you already have), check out these brands that offer eco-friendly beach towels while implementing fair and sustainable practices.
+If you need a new beach towel (first eco-friendly prize is using what you already have), check out these brands that offer eco-conscious beach towels while implementing fair and sustainable practices.

 This post does contain some affiliate links.
 If you decide to make a purchase The Honest Consumer will receive a commission.
 Our commission is at no additional cost to you.